The Centre's Associates

-The Cyberspace Law and Policy Centre at UNSW is based around the collaboration of Research Associates within and outside UNSW.
-Our current Research Associates are listed below.
+The Cyberspace Law and Policy Community at UNSW is based around the collaboration of Research Associates within and outside UNSW.
+Our Research Associates are listed below.
 They include investigators and industry partners in ARC projects in areas such as intellectual property, privacy and regulating online investing.
+(Many worked with the Centre, as it was called before 2013.)

 Recent publications by Research Associates appear on our home page; see also Publications for a list of all publications.

-A separate page covers Postgraduate Research Associates and undergraduate Interns who also undertake valuable work with the Centre, and are supported by it.
-And 'About the Centre' refers to centre personnel, and provides background to our operations.
+A separate page covers Postgraduate Research Associates and undergraduate Interns who also undertake valuable work with the Community, and are supported by it.
+And 'About the Community' refers to Community personnel, and provides background to our operations.

 Research Associates